U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed

 As deaths slowly rise, will lockdowns follow?

-Since mid-October U.S. deaths from COVID-19 have also crept up from about a daily average of about 700 to now over more than 850.
+Since mid-October U.S. deaths from COVID-19 have also crept up from a daily average of about 700 to more than 850.
 On Thursday, the U.S. had more than 1,200 deaths.

-Improvements in treating COVID patients have helped bring down the death rate, so that people who are hospitalized with the illness now have a lower chance of dying compared to earlier in the pandemic.
+Improvements in treating COVID-19 patients have helped bring down the death rate so that people who are hospitalized with the illness now have a lower chance of dying compared to earlier in the pandemic.

 But a person's chance of dying from the disease is "still pretty high," says Rimoin.
 "It's higher than most infectious diseases, including influenza," she says.
 "Plus, it's not just about deaths, it's also about severe disease and disability."